 Highlight your perfect customers

-Testimonials also give you an opportunity to feature customers whom you consider as ideal.
-This reinforces the image that you’re building and would attract more like-minded people.
+Testimonials also allow you to feature customers whom you consider ideal.
+Again, this reinforces your building image and would attract more like-minded people.

-Also, people going through the same problems with the same pain points will relate to the ones in the testimonials strongly.
-If a large subset of your prospects are able to identify with the people in the testimonials that’s enough for you to run an evergreen business.
+Also, people going through the same problems with the same pain points will strongly relate to the ones in the testimonials.
+So if a large subset of your prospects can identify with the people in the testimonials, that’s enough for you to run an evergreen business.